 It is our policy that any proxy, ballot or other voting material that identifies the particular vote of a shareowner and contains the shareowner's request for confidential treatment will be kept confidential, except in the event of a contested proxy solicitation or as may be required by law.
 We may be informed whether or not a particular shareowner has voted and will have access to any comment written on a proxy, ballot or other material and to the identity of the commenting shareowner.
 Under the policy, the inspectors of election at any shareowner meeting will be independent parties unaffiliated with Honeywell.

 Shares Outstanding

-At the close of business on February 29, 2008, there were 740,999,503 shares of Common Stock outstanding.
-Each share outstanding as of the February 29, 2008 record date is entitled to one vote.
+At the close of business on February 29, 2008, there were [29, 2008 record date is entitled to one vote.